javolution/jscience/README.md

 # jscience
-Java (tm) Tools &amp; Libraries for the Advancement of Sciences
+Java (tm) Tools &amp; Libraries for the Advancement of Sciences (migration from java.net, work in progress)